 Trend comparisons

-The above methods were applied to each station by evaluating changes in seasonal averages from January to June and July to December for approximately ten year moving windows from 1991 to 2019.
-The choice of within-year seasons are relevant to phytoplankton bloom phenology in the SFE (Cloern et al., 2020).
-The moving-window approach applied the meta-analysis to each decadal window (e.g., 1991-2001, 1992-2002, etc.), allowing changes in slope and its significance to be interpreted as the window is shifted one year at a time.
+The above methods were applied to each station by evaluating changes in seasonal averages for approximately ten year moving windows from 1991 to 2019.
+The overall technique and wqtrends R package allow for easy and flexible selection of seasonal windows.
+As an example focused on illustrating the approach (as opposed to extracting mechanistic interpretations), we selected two broad seasons, January-June and July-December, that are generally relevant to phytoplankton bloom phenology in the SFE (Cloern et al., 2020), and combined include conditions over the full year.
+A moving-window approach encoded within wqtrends was used to apply the meta-analysis to each decadal window (e.g., 1991-2001, 1992-2002, etc.), allowing changes in slope and its significance to be interpreted as the window is shifted one year at a time.
 We interpret the slope as representative for the central year for each block, but a predictive trend for the final year of the window could also be interpreted.
-For some results, we focus on the windows 1991-2000, 2000-2010, and 2010-2019.
+As a means for summarizing some results, we focus on the windows 1991-2000, 2000-2010, and 2010-2019.

 Finally, trend results from the meta-analysis regression method for each season and different time periods were compared to “naive” across-year regressions that do not propagate uncertainty to demonstrate how different and potentially misleading conclusions can be obtained.
 Trend estimates were compared to 1) trends from ordinary least squares (OLS) regression applied to seasonal averages from the raw data and 2) trends from OLS regression applied to GAM seasonal averages.
-Select examples were used where differences were pronounced to illustrate false positive or negatives that may occur with alternative methods.
+Select examples where differences were pronounced were used for illustration.
 This analysis was then applied to all stations.
+The method that formally propagates uncertainty should have more robust statistical properties, such as accurate confidence interval coverage, than naïve methods.
+For this reason, even when results are similar across methods, the more robust method provides the best support for those results.

 Results